roarkai/rebuildminBPE/README.md

 4. 'rebuild_gpt4.py' reocovered the merge pairs and the vocabulary table of the GPT4 tokenizer.
 Then used them as a pre-trained model the same way as in regex_tokenizer.

 There are some differences from Andrey's original implementation:
-1. More comments have been added to explain the implementation detail.
+1. More comments have been added to explain the implementation details.
 2. Use a simpler way to handle the shuffled ranks in the GPT4 vocabulary table.
 This allows the recovered tokenizer to save and load the same way as in regex_tokenizer, which are not allowed in the original implementation.